amar2468/Python/Class Projects and My Own Projects/DocumentRetrieval README.md

 2. Read a document using the document number
 3. Quit the program

-The first option asks the user to enter two words that they wish to look for.
+The first option asks the user to enter words that they wish to look for.
 The program then identifies where these words are located i.e. which documents.
-Sets are used for these two words and then an intersection set is used to find the common documents between the two words.
+Sets are used for these words and then an intersection set is used to find the common documents between the words.
 Option 2 asks the user which document they wish to see.
 The user enters the document and it is presented to the user to see.
 Option 3 is if the user wishes to exit the program.